 Some PFPEs, which are increasingly used as replacements for PFAAs or their precursors, may have high global warming potential.
-The global warming potential of perfluoropolymethylisopropyl ether, a type of PFPEs, ranges from 7,620 over 20 years to 12,400 over 500 years, relative to CO2 (IPCC 2007).
+The global warming potential of perfluoropolymethylisopropyl ether, a type of PFPE, ranges from 7,620 over 20 years to 12,400 over 500 years, relative to carbon dioxide (CO2) (IPCC 2007).
 Some non-polymeric fluorinated ethers, which can be used in the production of PFPEs and released to the environment, also have high global warming potential (ranging, relative to CO2, from 207 to 13,800 over 20 years, from 59 to 14,900 over 100 years, and from 18 to 8,490 over 500 years) (IPCC 2007).
-Additionally, CHF3, with a global warming potential of 11,700 to 14,800 relative to CO2 over 100 years (IPCC 2007), is a degradation product of fluorinated polymers from incomplete combustion (Huber et al. 2009).
-Other PFASs ubiquitous in the ocean and transferred onto sea spray aerosols can significantly increase the concentration of cloud condensation nuclei, thus increasing cloud albedo or reflectance.
+Additionally, fluoroform (CHF3), with a global warming potential of 11,700 to 14,800 relative to CO2 over 100 years (IPCC 2007), is a degradation product of fluorinated polymers from incomplete combustion (Huber et al. 2009).

+Other PFASs ubiquitous in the ocean and transferred onto sea spray aerosols can significantly increase the concentration of cloud condensation nuclei, thus increasing cloud reflectance.
 This increases the efficiency of solar radiation absorption in the atmosphere, contributing to global warming (MacLeod et al. 2014).

-2.3.2 Toxicological hazard traits
+4.3.2 Toxicological hazard traits

-Appendix 3 lists toxicological hazard traits for the PFASs with publicly available data (mostly PFAAs and some precursors).
+Appendix 2 lists toxicological hazard traits for the PFASs with publicly available data (mostly PFAAs and some precursors).

-Potential adverse human health effects from PFAS exposure include:
+Potential adverse human health effects and risk factors from longer-chain PFAS exposure include:

-- increased serum cholesterol (Skuladottir et al. 2015; Winquist and Steenland 2014); - thyroid disease (Winquist and Steenland 2014); - immune dysregulation (Grandjean and Clapp 2014; Grandjean et al. 2016; Grandjean et al. 2017); - pregnancy-induced hypertension (C8 Science Panel 2011); and - kidney and testicular cancers (C8 Science Panel 2012).
+- Increased serum cholesterol (Skuladottir et al. 2015; Winquist and Steenland 2014); - Thyroid disease (Winquist and Steenland 2014); - Immune dysregulation (Grandjean and Clapp 2014; Grandjean et al. 2017a; Grandjean et al. 2017b); - Pregnancy-induced hypertension (C8 Science Panel 2011); and - Kidney and testicular cancers (C8 Science Panel 2012).

-A systematic review of 64 epidemiological studies that assessed children's exposure to PFASs and associations with specific health outcomes found positive correlations between PFAS exposure and suppressed immune system response, dyslipidemia, impaired kidney function, and delayed menarche.
+Epidemiological studies suggest a link to adverse health effects but often entail uncertainties in exposure or confounding factors.
+A systematic review of 64 epidemiological studies that assessed children's exposure to PFASs and associations with specific health outcomes found positive correlations between PFAS exposure and suppressed immune system response, dyslipidemia, impaired kidney function, and delayed first occurrence of menstruation (Rappazzo et al. 2017).
+PFOA also appears to be associated with low birth weight in humans (Malits et al. 2017).